-I work as a postdoc researcher in the Institute of Hydrogeology, Engineering Geology and Applied Geophysics at Charles University, Prague.
-I am a geomorphologist with a strong curiosity about the process of landscape evolution.
+I work at the Institute of Hydrogeology, Engineering Geology, and Applied Geophysics at Charles University in Prague.
+I am a geomorphologist with a strong interest in the processes of landscape evolution.

 At present, I serve on the Editorial Boards of Science of the Total Environment (Elsevier), CATENA (Elsevier), and The Innovation Geoscience (Innovation Press).